Label Words are Anchors: An Information Flow Perspective for Understanding In-Context Learning: Introduction

 \HOne: In shallow layers, label words gather the information of demonstrations to form semantic representations for deeper layers.

 \HTwo: In deep layers, the model extracts the information from label words to form the final prediction. \end{mdframed}

-We design two experiments to validate the hypothesis using GPT2-XL~\citep{Radford2019LanguageMA} and GPT-J~\citep{gpt-j} on various text classification benchmarks.
-(1) By isolating the label words in certain layers to block the information aggregation path to the label words, we find that such isolation in shallow layers significantly impairs model performance.
-This indicates that label words indeed collect useful semantics during the forward propagation in shallow layers.
-(2) We examine the correlation between the attention distributions on the label words of the target position and the final prediction results.
-The results show that the prediction positively correlates with the attention weights on label words, i.e., the probability of a candidate is higher with more attention weights on the specific label.
+Two experiments are designed to validate the hypothesis using GPT2-XL~\citep{Radford2019LanguageMA} and GPT-J~\citep{gpt-j} across several text classification benchmarks.
+(1) By blocking the information aggregation path to label words in certain layers, we find that such isolation in shallow layers significantly impairs model performance.
+This indicates that label words collect useful information during forward propagation in shallow layers.
+(2) We investigate the relationship between the attention distributions on the label words of the target position and the model's final prediction.
+Our results illustrate a strong positive correlation, where a candidate label's probability increases with more attention weight on its corresponding label token.
 In summary, these experimental findings suggest that our hypothesis holds well with large language models on real-world datasets.

 Drawing on insights from the information flow perspective, we explore three approaches to enhance ICL's effectiveness, efficiency, and interpretability.
-(1) We introduce an anchor re-weighting method utilizing a learnable vector to adaptively adjust the significance of various label words in demonstration examples, achieving a 16.7 average accuracy improvement over vanilla ICL baselines.
-(2) To expedite ICL inference, we compress its input into pre-computed anchor representations, as model predictions primarily rely on label word activations.
-Experiments demonstrate that the inference can be accelerated 1.8 $\times$ with negligible performance degradation.
-(3) We present an error analysis example using ICL on GPT2-XL, revealing that the label confusion matrix closely mirrors the distance distribution of anchor key vectors, suggesting errors may arise from indistinguishable anchor representations.
+(1) An anchor re-weighting method is introduced, which employs a learnable vector to adjust the significance of different label words in demonstrations, leading to a 16.7\% average accuracy boost compared to standard ICL baselines.
+(2) For quicker ICL inference, inputs are compressed into pre-calculated anchor representations since model predictions primarily rely on label word activations.
+Testing shows a 1.8 $\times$ speedup in inference with only a minimal performance trade-off.
+(3) An error analysis of ICL on GPT2-XL demonstrates that the label confusion matrix aligns closely with the distance distribution of anchor key vectors, implying that errors might result from similar anchor representations.
 These promising applications further validate our hypothesis and shed light on future ICL studies for better transparency of LLMs.